Quick Answer

 Record release sign-off where the project record lives, not in chat.
 In your TMS workflow, keep final export, reviewer notes, defect log, and approval state together, and require a named owner to mark release approved.

 After delivery, manage translation memory, term base, and style guide as one governed asset set.
-Assign an owner for each asset, set an update cadence (for example, after each approved release, or Add current threshold after verification), and define conflict resolution rules before the next handoff.
+Assign an owner for each asset, set an update cadence after approved releases, define conflict resolution rules before the next handoff, and leave any numeric threshold as a project-specific detail pending verification.

 Use one rule for conflicts: if TM and terminology disagree, pause the release decision with the designated language owner, resolve it once, then update all three assets so the same conflict does not repeat.